sam9s/windsurf-racen/tests/queries/grest_holy_grail_comprehensive_51.md

 - **Condition**: Refurbished
 - **Price**: ₹32,099
 - **Warranty**: 6 Months Warranty
-- **Colors**: Black, Blue, Gold, Midnight, Purple, Red, Silver, Starlight, White, Yellow
+- **Colors**: Black, Blue, Gold, Midnight, Purple, Red, Silver, Starlight, White

-If you're considering whether to buy the iPhone 14 or wait for the iPhone 15, the iPhone 14 offers
+You can find more details [here](https://grest.in/products/refurbished-apple-iphone-14).

+If you're considering

 Other variants you can consider:
 - [Refurbished Apple Iphone 14 Plus](https://grest.in/products/refurbished-apple-iphone-14-plus)